johnbryden/categorum-api-code/README.md

 - `POST /jobs/create-and-run`: Combined create + execute flow.
 This can be dangerous if you want to confirm the cost of the job.

+## Job payload

+A summary of the job_payload

+job_payload = {
+    "client_sheet_link": SHEET_LINK,
+    "name": "The name of the job",
+    "scope": "This helps the AI understand the context of the categorisation.
+It can be helpful to give examples of categories.
+The more precise you are, the more likely you will get good results.", "job_type": "catify" , # catify|generate_categories|categorise
+    "categorisation_model_level": "normal", # normal|economy
+    "data_column": "The column with your data",
+    "response_column": "The new column you want to create", # Only for catify|categorise "worksheet_name": "The worksheet to enter categories into", # Optional for catify, required for generate_categories "num_categories": 5, # Only for catify or generate_categories "overwrite": False # If you want to be able to overwrite columns that are already there }

 ## `/jobs` Endpoints

 All endpoints below expect a valid `Authorization` header using one of the formats above.
 The router is registered under the `/jobs` prefix.